dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/5-applications.md

   \implies & 0 > 0.
 \end{align}

-Because this inequality is always false, there are no solutions of $x$ in this case.
+Because this inequality is always false, there are no solutions for $x$ in this case.

 $\text{(iii)} \quad$ When $a-1<0 \implies a<1$, we are dividing both sides by a negative number, so *the inequality sign changes*.